RichardSchrauwen/NN-Models/README.md

 ## Neural Network Model Deployment

 Use of Amazon Sagemaker to build, test and deploy neural networks.

-TODO
+* notebook High Level
+- A model is trained first
+- A transformer is made

+How to test
-- Create endpoint (API)
+- Create a HTTP POST endpoint (API) in API Management
-- Create test application to use the endpoint
+- Create test application to use the endpoint (url)
+- or use the index.html and insert the url in there